-There are a number of reasons why people with MSA are susceptible to developing constipation:-
+There are a number of reasons why people with MSA are susceptible to developing constipation:

-- 1. Reduced mobility . being in a standing position, and moving around helps stimulate the bowel and encourage normal function. - Resisting the feeling of needing to go to the toilet to open your bowels because it is difficult to get there at that time.
+- 1. Often people with MSA have reduced mobility which limits being in a standing position and moving around.
+Moving around helps stimulate the bowel and encourages normal function. - Resisting the feeling of needing to go to the toilet to open your bowels because it is difficult to get there at that time.
 Repeatedly doing this teaches the bowel to ignore the feeling of needing to go. - 3.
-Poor positioning on the toilet; if the trunk muscles are working extra to help keep your balance on the toilet they cand work as well to help empty your bowel (see enclosed sheet for correct positioning on the toilet).
-An Occupational Therapist or Physiotherapist may be able to provide a raised toilet seat with arm support. - 4.
-Not allowing enough time to complete opening your bowels; the muscles that are used may be weaker, so it takes longer to complete the process.
-Feeling rushed because you know a partner or carer are waiting to assist you after using the toilet may result in only partial clearance of the lower bowel/rectum so you may still feel you need to go, even if you have passed some stool. - 5.
+Poor positioning on the toilet; if the trunk muscles are working extra hard to help keep your balance on the toilet they can't work as well to help empty your bowel.
+An Occupational Therapist or Physiotherapist may be able to provide a raised toilet seat with back and arm support to help with this.
+If the toilet seat is raised, you may need a small step to rest your feet on whilst sitting on the toilet to maintain your balance. - 4.
+Not allowing enough time to completely open your bowels; the muscles that are used may be weaker, so it takes longer to complete the process.
+Feeling rushed because you know a partner or carer are waiting to assist you after using the toilet may result in only partial clearance of the lower bowel/rectum, so you may still feel you need to go, even if you have passed some stool. - 5.
 Not emptying the lower bowel on a regular basis can result in an increasing backlog of stool and chronic constipation occurring.
-If stool left behind fills the large bowel it becomes increasingly dried out; while the bowel contents coming along behind this canq get into the part of the bowel that removes fluid from the contents so it stays liquid and seeps down past the hard stool appearing as diarrhoea. this is what is termed qverflowqdue to chronic constipation. - 6.
-Presence of firm stool in the rectum stretches the bowel wall and this triggers the feeling of the need to go to the toilet.
-We need enough bulk in our stool for this trigger; but if there is a constant build-up of stool in the bowel it will lose its elasticity, and feeling the need to go will only occur when the bowel is stretched even further. - 7.
-The bowel needs plenty of liquid (aim for 2 litres a day) to keep the bowel movement soft and easy to pass . people with MSA often struggle to drink adequately.

-- 8. The sort of foods that can help stimulate the bowel and assist passing stool (e.g. fresh fruit and vegetables that provide natural fibre) are often difficult for people with MSA to eat enough of due to reduced appetite, fatigue, difficulty feeding yourself and swallowing difficulties.
-Puréed fruits . smoothies and porridge oats are all soft moist foods that may be more manageable and will help the bowel. - 9.
-The bowel is constantly moving from mouth to anus and carrying the food contents along.
+If stool that is left behind fills the large bowel it becomes increasingly dried out.
+The bowel contents coming along behind this thencan't get into the part of the bowel that removes fluid from the contents, so it stays liquid and seeps down past the hard stool appearing as diarrhoea this is what is termed 'overflow' due to chronic constipation. - 6.
+Presence of firm stool in the rectum stretches the bowel wall and this triggers the feeling of needing to go to the toilet.
+We need enough bulk in our stool for this trigger; but if there is a constant build-up of stool in the bowel it will lose its elasticity and feeling the need to go will only occur when the bowel is stretched even further. - 7.
+The bowel needs plenty of liquid (aim for two litres a day) to keep the bowel movement soft and easy to pass people with MSA often struggle to drink adequately. - 8.
+The sort of foods that can help stimulate the bowel and assist passing stool (e.g. fresh fruit and vegetables that provide natural fibre) are often difficult for people with MSA to eat enough of due to reduced appetite, fatigue, difficulty feeding yourself and swallowing difficulties.
+Puréed fruits, smoothies and porridge oats are all soft moist foods that may be more manageable and will help the bowel.

+The digestive tract is constantly moving from mouth to anus and carrying the food contents along.

 The autonomic nervous system is important in controlling this movement, increasing the speed of it and reducing the speed of it.

-If the bowel is moving slower than normal too much fluid is removed from the large bowel and you will be constipated, if it is moving faster than normal not enough fluid is removed and you will experience episodes of diarrhoea.
-The autonomic system is also responsible for stimulating / suppressing release of hormones and enzymes that affect how well our food is digested and how quickly it moves through our gut.
+10. If the bowel is moving slower than normal, too much fluid is removed from the large bowel and you will be constipated.
+If it is moving faster than normal, not enough fluid is removed and you will experience episodes of diarrhoea.
+The autonomic system is also responsible for stimulating/suppressing the release of hormones and enzymes that affect how well our food is digested and how quickly it moves through our gut.